googleforgames/open-match-docs/site/content/en/docs/Tutorials/Matchmaker102/_index.md

 ### Overview

-For this tutorial, lets consider a game where each Player will chose to play the Match with a specific role (one of dps, support or tank).
+For this tutorial, let's consider a game where each Player will choose to play the Match with a specific role (one of DPS, support or tank).
 Assume that a Match (for each game-mode) will comprise of one Player of each role.
-Here are the high level changes to the Game Frontend, the Director and the MatchFunction to achieve this:
+Here are the high-level changes to the Game Frontend, the Director and the MatchFunction to achieve this:

-- The Game Frontend will specify the role as a new SearchField on each Ticket.
+- The Game Frontend will specify the role on a new SearchField on each Ticket.
 - The Director will specify multiple Pools in each MatchProfile, one per role.
 - The MatchFunction will query for Tickets for each Pool and generate Matches with a Ticket of each role.

-The below sections cover the changes to be made to the key components to achieve this.
+The below sections cover the changes to be made to the key components to achieving this.

 ### Game Frontend

-This tutorial provides a Game Frontend scaffold (`$TUTORIALROOT/frontend`) that genererates a Ticket with the game mode specified (as implemented for the basic Matchmaker).
+This tutorial provides a Game Frontend scaffold (`$TUTORIALROOT/frontend`) that generates a Ticket with the game mode specified (as implemented for the basic Matchmaker).
 The mock Ticket generation is implemented in `makeTicket()` in `$TUTORIALROOT/frontend/ticket.go`.

 We need to add a new SearchField to the Ticket to represent the role property for this Player.
 The below code snippet picks a random role and sets it as a StringArg SearchField for the fake Ticket.